 A horseback ride around the heart of the rocky mountains, does it really get any better?

 This is another you need to ensure is ethical, and for those that are, I can guarantee you’ll have an experience that you’ll never forget.
-Through the alpine meadows, quaint rivers and surrounded by wildlife and the beautiful Rockies.
-You’ll be submerged in the heart of nature in a way that the explorers of the country once were.
+Through the alpine meadows, quaint rivers, and surrounded by wildlife and the beautiful Rockies.

 Visit Lake Louise

-The most picturesque location in all of Alberta – in my opinion anyway.
-This incredibly famous glacially fed lake is surrounded by drastic glaciers, mountain peaks, walking trails and the very beautiful Fairmont Chateau hotel.
+The most picturesque location in all of Alberta ⏤ in my opinion anyway.
+This incredibly famous glacially-fed lake is surrounded by drastic ice falls, mountain peaks, walking trails and the very beautiful Fairmont Chateau hotel.

-For those who aren’t staying at this type of expensive accommodation (although I would highly recommend it), a visit to this lake is something that surely can’t be missed.
+For those who aren’t staying in this type of expensive accommodation, a visit to this lake is something that surely can’t be missed.

 Jasper National Park